arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/Mac-OS.md

 # Setting up LNbits with `phoenixd` as a Funding Source on macOS

+---

 ## 1. Install Dependencies

-### Homebrew
+### Install Homebrew
-If you don't have Homebrew installed, you can install it with:
+If you don't have Homebrew installed, install it first:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```